syncfusion-content/blazor-docs/blazor/rich-text-editor/form-validation.md

 ![Form Validation in Blazor RichTextEditor](./images/blazor-richtexteditor-form-validation.png)

-## Validation Rules
+## Validation attribute

-The Rich Text Editor is a textarea control.
-The editor also provides the functionality of character count and its validation.
-So, you can validate the editor's value on form submission by applying Validation Rules and Validation Message to the editor.
+The Rich Text Editor provides the functionality of character count and its validation.
+So, you can validate the editor's value on form submission by applying validation attributes and validation messages to the editor.

 | Rules | Description |
 |----------------|---------|